 How it Works

-2. Defendant Responds We will use the email address you provide to invite the defendant to respond to the claim.
+2. Defendant Responds We will use the contact information you provide to invite the defendant to respond to the claim.

 3. Negotiate We explain your position.
 Send evidence to support your case.